 Why Consider a Biology Major?

 Are you interested in Biology but do not want a career in biology?
 Do you want a liberal arts education with a focus on Biology?
 Do you want to know all about the life that you see, hear, touch, taste and smell and how this affects us?
 Do you have interests in other scholastic areas as well?
 Consider a Bachelors of Arts in Biology!

 Lobbyist | Scientific Illustrator | Science Writer | Public Outreach | Nursing | Physician Assistant | Dental Assistant | Regulatory Affairs | Pathology Assistant | Biological Photographer | Laboratory Technician

 How to Declare (Admission and Declaration Process):

 The Biology Department has a two-step process for admission into our degree programs.
 Phase I students are students who have declared their intent to major in biology and are in the process of completing the introductory biology (BIOL 204, 205, 206) and general chemistry (CHEM 121, 122, 123) series.
 Admission to Phase II is based on academic performance in the introductory courses.
 Students must achieve an average grade of 2.9 or higher in their introductory biology and general chemistry courses before they can advance to Phase II and begin taking upper-division coursework.

-Major requirements include 76-77 credits of foundational courses in biology, chemistry, physics and math, and 19 upper division biology depth and elective credits.
+Major requirements include 56-58 credits of foundational courses in biology, chemistry, physics and math and 18 credits of upper-division depth and elective courses.
 Biology Phase II status required for admission into 300- and 400-level biology courses for biology majors.

 A grade of C- or better is required for a student’s major courses.